llaumgui/seedboxsync/docs/configuration.md

     exclude_syncing: .*missing$|^\..*\.sw
 ```

-### Configuration in you NAS
+### Configuration about your NAS

-Your NAS configuration is in local and parts:
+Your NAS configuration is in local and pid sections:

 ```yml
 #